lijh8/Swift-C/README.md

 # Swift-C
-Swift Calls C functions from shared library (.so)
+Swift Calls C function from shared library (.so)

-It can be your own library or system library
+From your own library or system library

 https://forums.swift.org/t/system-target-library-how-to-use-them/18196/2